Battle of Ba Gia: Battle

-On the night of May 28, 1965, the VC marched into their designated positions around Ba Gia; the 90th Battalion took up their position at Minh Thành, the 60th Battalion at Vĩnh Lộc, the 40th Battalion at Duyên Phước, and the 45th Battalion at Vĩnh Khánh.
-The 1st Regimental Headquarters set up camp at Mount Hốc Khoai: p.
-17, while the 83rd Local Force Battalion was ordered to encircle the administrative centre at Nghĩa Hành.
-At 5.45 am on May 29, elements of the VC 1st Regiment launched a surprise attack on Lộc Thọ, a small village located south of Ba Gia.: p.
-20 Within 10 minutes of fighting, the two platoons of South Vietnamese Regional Force defending Lộc Thọ were subdued, and the VC quickly consolidated the battlefield around the area.
-At around 6:00 am ARVN Captain Nguyễn Văn Ngọc, commander of the 1st Battalion, 51st Infantry Regiment, led his unit from Gò Cao south toward Phước Lộc to stage a counter-attack against the lead element of the enemies' 1st Regiment.
+On the night of 28 May 1965, the VC marched into their designated positions around Ba Gia; the 90th Battalion took up their position at Minh Thành, the 60th Battalion at Vĩnh Lộc, the 40th Battalion at Duyên Phước, and the 45th Battalion at Vĩnh Khánh.
+The 1st Regimental Headquarters set up camp at Mount Hốc Khoai, while the 83rd Local Force Battalion was ordered to encircle the administrative centre at Nghĩa Hành.

+At 05:45 on 29 May, elements of the VC 1st Regiment launched a surprise attack on Lộc Thọ, a small village located south of Ba Gia.
+Within 10 minutes of fighting, the two platoons of South Vietnamese Regional Force defending Lộc Thọ were subdued, and the VC quickly consolidated the battlefield around the area.
+At around 06:00 ARVN Captain Nguyễn Văn Ngọc, commander of the 1st Battalion, 51st Infantry Regiment, led his unit from Gò Cao south toward Phước Lộc to stage a counterattack against the lead element of the VC 1st Regiment.

-At 9.50 am, as the ARVN 1st Battalion marched through Lộc Thọ village they were encircled by the VC 90th Battalion, who had set up ambush positions in Mount Khỉ and were waiting for the ARVN to arrive.: p.
-21 Caught by surprise, the ARVN 1st Battalion descended into chaos and was unable to mount an effective counter-attack.
+At 09:50, as the ARVN 1st Battalion marched through Lộc Thọ village they were encircled by the VC 90th Battalion, who had set up ambush positions in Mount Khỉ and were waiting for the ARVN to arrive.
+Caught by surprise, the ARVN 1st Battalion descended into chaos and was unable to mount an effective counter-attack.
 In less than one hour of fighting, the battalion was completely destroyed with 270 soldiers either killed or wounded.
-Captain Nguyễn Văn Ngọc was amongst the 217 men who were captured.
+Ngọc was amongst the 217 men who were captured.
 Only 65 ARVN soldiers and three American advisors managed to return to government lines.
 The VC also claimed to have destroyed one 105mm artillery piece, four GMC trucks and one Jeep.
 Meanwhile, the VC 83rd Local Force Battalion marched from Trà Khúc River toward Nghĩa Hành District, and began applying pressure on the ARVN stationed there.
 Thus, the VC were asserting control over Ba Gia and the surrounding areas.